Sustainability

 • Review of strategies and policies for each issue

-• Discussions, resolutions, reports, etc. at the Management Committee and Board of Directors meetings according to the agenda
+• Discussions, resolutions, reports, etc. at the Management Council and Board of Directors meetings according to the agenda

 ページトップへ戻る